Public Safety Apps and Programs

 - PulsePoint Respond empowers everyday citizens to provide life‐saving assistance to victims of sudden cardiac arrest.
 App users who have indicated they are trained in cardiopulmonary resuscitation (CPR) and willing to assist in case of an emergency can be notified if someone nearby is having a cardiac emergency and may require CPR.
 If the cardiac emergency is in a public place, the location-aware application will alert users in the vicinity of the need for CPR simultaneous with the dispatch of advanced medical care.
 The application also directs these potential rescuers to the exact location of the closest Automated External Defibrillator (AED).

-- Rave Facility, a free service provided in Montgomery County, improves employee safety and protects businesses.
-Business owners, managers, or safety supervisors can upload floorplans, emergency contacts, and other critical data to the online portal.
+- Rave Facility improves employee safety and protects businesses by allowing business owners, managers, or safety supervisors to upload floorplans, emergency contacts, and other critical data to an online portal.
 In an emergency, 9-1-1 and first responders can access that data to improve emergency response.

 - ReadyMontco (formerly known as ReadyNotify) is your official source for notifications about emergencies, severe weather, crime alerts, and disasters in Montgomery County.
 When there is a potential safety hazard or concern in your area, you will receive a notification in the form of a text message, email, voice call, and/or mobile app alert.

 - Smart911 is a free, private, and secure safety profile that provides first responders with the information they need to assist you in an emergency.
-Approximately 75% to 80% of 9-1-1 calls are made from a mobile device, which provides very little information about the caller to 9-1-1 call takers.
+In 2021, 82.44% of 9-1-1 calls in Montgomery County were made from a mobile device, which provides very little information about the caller to 9-1-1 call takers.
 With Smart911, you can provide 9-1-1 call takers and first responders with critical information you want them to know in any kind of emergency.
-It is a national service, which means your safety profile is available to any participating 911 call center nationwide.
+It is a national service, which means your safety profile is available to any participating 9-1-1 call center nationwide.